riojosdev/decodedHTML/src/about.md

 # About Me
 Hi, welcome to my page.
-I'm Rio Jos, a newbie in rustacean 🦀 community and fairly ok programmer.
-Currently I'm doing a undergraduate bachelors degree, in Computer Science.
+I'm Rio Jos, a Programmer who loves to build stuff.
+I find myself constantly tinkering with Rust, JavaScript languages.

 I love to discuss about FOSS, creative coding and also **M E M E S**!

-## For the real geeks out there
+## For the Geeks out there
 I am a great fan of the sci-fi genre.
 Cyberpunk 🤖 genre to be more specific.
 Don't get me started on Hacker culture.
 The nerds who ❤️s to use neon green fonts on command line.

 ## Subscribe to my Substack Newsletter